Designing a touch sensor is not an easy task. The touch sensor front panel you choose is more important than you think.

-Material is usually the one that has the least impact on the performance of the design between the two.
-This happens since we are examining just the sensitivity of the sensor.
-From a mechanical standpoint, there would be many variables to consider, such as hardness, drop resistance etc. In this case, the only thing that changes from cover glass to cover glass is their relative permittivity.
+Material is the one that has the least impact on the performance of the design between the two.
+That is of course for the sensitivity..
+From a mechanical standpoint, there are many variables to consider, such as hardness, drop resistance etc. In this case, the only thing that changes from cover glass to cover glass is the relative permittivity.
 Cover glasses, typically, have a relative permittivity range of 7 to 8.

-Rules of thumb, simulation data and measurement suggest that even swapping a cover glass with a relative permittivity of 7 with one with a relative permittivity of 8 won’t have a drastic impact on the sensitivity of the touch sensor.
-However, even though the effect of this factor is minor, it still should be taken into account in applications where high sensitivity is of major importance.
+Rules of thumb, simulation data and measurement suggest all suggest the same.
+Even swapping a cover glass with a relative permittivity of 7 with one with a relative permittivity of 8 won’t have a drastic impact on the sensitivity of the touch sensor.
+However, even though the effect of this factor is minor, it still should be taken into account in applications where high sensitivity is important.

 Cover glass thickness is the one that plays a vital role in all the aspects of the touch sensor’s performance.
-On the one hand, selecting a thicker cover glass will result in a less sensitive sensor, that will be able to withstand more wear and tear, while on the other hand, a thinner one will result in a more sensitive but more damage prone sensor.
+Selecting a thicker cover glass will result in a less sensitive sensor, that will be able to withstand more wear and tear, while a thinner one will result in a more sensitive but more damage prone sensor.

-But it’s not like these two factors are independent.
-Both of these factors play a role in the signal-to-noise ratio (SNR) of the sensor.
-One of the easiest ways to determine how stable a system is, or how much the system is affected by noise, is to look at its Signal-to-Noise Ratio (SNR).
-Just as it sounds, this is a way of measuring how strong the signal is when compared to unwanted disturbances of noise.
-In real applications, system SNRs should ideally be at least 15 to provide a higher level of reliability.
+These two factors are independent.
+Both play a role in the signal-to-noise ratio (SNR) of the sensor.
+SNR is one of the easiest ways to determine how stable a system is, or how much the system is affected by noise.
+It is a way of measuring how strong the signal is compared to unwanted disturbances of noise.
+In real applications, system SNRs should be at least 15 to provide a high level of reliability.

-A thicker cover glass can lead to a worse SNR, while a cover glass with higher dielectric constant is preferable since it can increase the SNR.
+A thicker cover glass can lead to a worse SNR.
+A cover glass with higher dielectric constant is preferable since it can increase the SNR.

-So, if the project specifications and the IC makers guidelines offer some leeway on the cover glass selection, how can touch sensor designers select the optimal cover glass?
+So, the project specifications and the IC makers guidelines offer too much leeway on the front panel selection.
+How can touch sensor designers select the optimal front panel?